 - Successful meetings receive full administrative support and a contribution towards speaker travel expenses and accommodation.

 - Choose from a Discussion Meeting at a large, central London location or a suitable alternative venue in the UK ideal for interdisciplinary meetings addressing the big questions in your field, or a Theo Murphy international scientific meeting at a smaller, residential setting in North Buckinghamshire, designed for more intimate discussions.

 Proposals are invited from any UK-based or UK-national researcher, with or without co-proposers, who, if successful, will be the scientific organisers of the meeting.
-Details of past meetings are available, please bear in the mind that a meeting area recently covered would only be likely to be selected if significant progress has been made in the area since the original meeting.
+Details of past meetings are available; please bear in the mind that a meeting area recently covered would only be likely to be selected if significant progress has been made in the area since the original meeting.

 What do you do?